AEGIS: Authentic Edge Growth In Sparsity for Link Prediction in Edge-Sparse Bipartite Knowledge Graphs: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We presented AEGIS, an authenticity-constrained edge augmentation framework for sparse bipartite graphs, and evaluated it on Amazon, MovieLens, and the GDP domain case study.
-Copy-based variants (uniform or inverse-degree resampling) act as reliable sparsity baselines that avoid fabricating new endpoints; their efficacy nevertheless hinges on how much semantic information the domain provides.
+Copy-based variants (uniform or inverse-degree resampling) act as reliable sparsity baselines that avoid fabricating new endpoints; their efficacy nevertheless hinges on how much semantic information the domain provides (e.g., aiding calibration on GDP).
 The semantic KNN augmentation is indispensable for recovering performance on Amazon and MovieLens and delivers the largest gains on GDP, where richer textual descriptions unlock sizable improvements in AUC and Brier.
-Future work will explore density-preserving augmentation, adaptive authenticity constraints that leverage available semantics, cost-aware augmentation policies, and the expansion of AEGIS to additional sparse domains.
+Future work will explore density-preserving augmentation, adaptive authenticity constraints that couple semantics with edge resampling (including explicit semantic-threshold/filtration schemes), cost-aware policies, and expansion to additional sparse domains.\paragraph{Reproduction Statement.} The code repo is available at \url{https://anonymous.4open.science/r/AEGIS-6BA3/} \paragraph{Generative AI Statement.} Large language models are used in writing this manuscript only to aid or polish writing.
+An example of the used prompts is ``Please polish these sentences in an academic way: [the actual contents]''